The self-supervision, or self-supe, system was born out of my experience working in Kosher supervision.

 But also be assured that stuff comes up all the time, and it’s rarely on purpose and with malevolent intent that things go wrong.
 It’s mostly inadvertent things like an ingredient substitution, or people just being lazy, taking a shortcut, trying to make a buck, trying to save a buck, poorly trained, poorly prepared, or just under pressure from the heat of the moment desperately trying to produce in order to save their job or make good on a promise.
 Sometimes a large company just experiments with a new process or makes adjustments to an old one.
 Some companies are huge.
 Changes in machinery and manufacturing are done without notifying everyone in the company.
 Unless a Mashgiach is there all the time, has access everywhere, and is constantly on alert, he can easily miss something awry that can go unchecked for years.
 Mistakes then propagate, as one bad ingredient or process is incorporated into other food.
 An example of this is chemicals used in plastic packaging or in tankers.
 To get an idea of what it takes to Kasher a tanker, check out this link.

-What we do is prepare food in a simple, straightforward manner.
+What we do at the market is prepare food in a simple, straightforward manner.
 Because the ingredients are simpler and the process has only a few steps, it’s easy to monitor with vigilance, awareness, alertness, constant questioning, zeal, honesty, Fear of G-d, love of self, love of others.

 The nature of keeping the Torah is that mistakes happen.
 At the market, I can assure you that we will make Kashrus mistakes.
 I can say that with certainty even now as I write this months before our official opening.